 Initially it saw a hard time to pick up sales and Suzuki had to discontinue the Cultus VXL trim in order to boost the Swift sales.
 A couple of years later, Swift recorded its highest ever sales in FY2011-12 with 7,040 units sold.
 Since then however, the figures are nowhere even near.
 As of the first 6 months of this fiscal year, the Swift has recorded just 1,136 unit sales averaging just 189 units a month.

-Elsewhere, the Suzuki Swift is currently in its 4th generation that was officially launched in Japan on the 27th of December 2016 and has already completed its third year of production.
+Elsewhere, the Suzuki Swift is currently in its 4th generation that was officially launched in Japan on the 27th of December 2016 and has already entered its fourth year of production.
 Reportedly the 4th gen Swift will likely receive a mid-life refresh (facelift) towards Q1, 2020.

 Last year, images of new Swift hybrid were seen testing on our roads as reportedly Pak Suzuki was conducting feasibility study to launch the 4th generation Swift in Pakistan.
 However with the current economic slowdown, chances of introduction of a new car look bleak.